Interview by Lula Criado

-Human impact has caused mass extinctions of animal and plant species and altered the environment in such a way that, according to a paper published in Science (January 2016), we are in the midst of the so-called the sixth mass extinction.
+Human impact has caused mass extinctions of animal and plant species and altered the environment so that, according to a paper published in Science (January 2016), we are in the midst of the so-called sixth mass extinction.
 The Holocene epoch, which began around 12,000 years ago, is outdated.
-A debate between experts to call the period we live in argue that the Earth is pushed into a new geological epoch, the Anthropocene (from anthropo, for ‘man’ and cene, for ‘new’) or the age of the humans.
+A debate between experts call the period we live in argues that the Earth is pushed into a new geological epoch, the Anthropocene (from anthropo, for ‘man’ and cene, for ‘new’) or the age of humans.

-Plastics into the oceans, the use of fossil fuel, CO2 emissions and greenhouse effect that have risen the temperature of the planet more than two degrees and, farming and hunting are some of the interventions of the humans in natural systems that have made them the major geological non-natural force of change.
+Plastics into the oceans, using fossil fuel, CO2 emissions and the greenhouse effect have raised the planet’s temperature by more than two degrees.
+Farming and hunting are some of the interventions of humans in natural systems that have made them the major geological non-natural force of change.

-Rob St John is an artist and cultural geographer based in West Yorkshire (UK) whose artistic practises involve sound art, photography, film-making and landscape writing.
-St John experiments with stillness and emergence ‘by setting starting points for a piece of work, and then allowing (un)natural processes to take over, whether for a few minutes, or many months and years.’
-His conceptual framework lies at the heart of the Anthropocene, in this sense, he is presenting at Switch House, Tate Modern in London, as part of Tate Exchange program his collaborative installation Emergent Landscapes(*).
-The installation blends sound, sculpture and lichen painting as a metaphor to describe the influence of humans as agents of change in the planet.
+Rob St John is an artist and cultural geographer based in West Yorkshire whose artistic practices involve sound art, photography, film-making and landscape writing.
+St John experiments with stillness and emergence by setting starting points for a piece of work and then allowing (un)natural processes to take over, whether for a few minutes or many months and years.

-But, what is becoming different?
+But what is becoming different?
 St John has encompassed two elements in the installation, sound and sculpture, in the shape of a cairn.
-In the north-west corner of the room, the cairn will be made of clay tiles, wooden cedar shingles, and red perspex tiles with the help of the museum visitors.
-In the north-east corner an old gramophone and wooden munitions box will act as field recordings device to register the voices of the visitors around Tate Modern.
+In the northwest corner of the room, the cairn will be made of clay tiles, wooden cedar shingles, and red perspex tiles with the help of the museum visitors.
+In the northeast corner, an old gramophone and wooden munitions box will act as field recording devices to register the voices of the visitors around Tate Modern.

-Emergent Landscapes is a poetic and participatory installation that seeks provoke reflection about this (new) geological period human-drive in which we are entering.
+Emergent Landscapes is a poetic and participatory installation that seeks to provoke reflection about this (new) geological period of human drive which we are entering.
 St John uses the construction of a cairn as a symbol of the new Anthropocene epoch; the different strata and marks of the cairn become (in his hands) the different strata of the Anthropocene.

-Your artistic practice involves sound recording, film photography and art-science collaboration, could you tell us a little bit how do you to work at the intersection of them?
+Your artistic practice involves sound recording, film photography and art-science collaboration.
+Could you tell us a little about how you work at their intersection?

 I’m an artist and cultural geographer, and I use creative techniques to try and engage with places and landscapes that are becoming increasingly fluid, muddled and unpredictable, particularly as framed within the context of the new Anthropocene epoch.